The Student Career Roadmap for international students

 Why?

-1. …active participation in German culture and daily life
+1. actively participate in German culture and life

-2. …easier integration into the professional and social environment
+2. integrate more easily into your professional and social environments

 As an international student at Saarland University, you can take German courses free of charge at the International Study Center Saar (ISZ Saar).
 The ISZ Saar offers a wide range of language courses: